Montana-Code-School/Assassin/README.md

 - Slack

 ## <a name="File-Structure"></a>File-Structure
- well… here there be dragons…
+ well… here there be dragons… (in a Scottish brogue)

 ## <a name="Team"></a>Team Structure
  - <p>Quinn Bruderer   --  Project Manager / frontend</p>